opikalo/pyfire/README.md

 This particular game was chosen because it allows for maximum application of knowledge from the course.

 # Quick demo
+You can see it inaction playing level 2 almost to completion:
 [![Quick demo](http://img.youtube.com/vi/abh-948NupE/0.jpg)](http://www.youtube.com/watch?v=abh-948NupE)
 [Youtube](http://www.youtube.com/watch?v=abh-948NupE)